 Learn more about Lou Holland Sr. and his family in this OnWisconsin feature article.

 Much like the beginnings of their relationship, the life and story of UW-Madison alumni Kit and Buzz Nordeen is one of charm, play, hard work, and at times, struggle.
 The couple met on the tennis court, where both were asked to fill in for a doubles match.
 From there, a friendship was born, and the two were soon married.
 Together, they shared a love of travel, wildlife, and above all, sports.

-Kit was a natural athlete, and today she is widely known for her tireless work helping other women athletes find opportunities.
+Kit was a natural athlete, widely known for her tireless work helping other women athletes find opportunities.
 She led and won the battle for women’s equal rights in UW Athletics.
 Through years of hard work, and with the help of Title IX, she brought UW Women’s Athletics from intramural status in 1966 to being officially recognized by the NCAA and the Big Ten Conference in 1981.
 Kit was the first inductee into the UW Women’s Athletics Hall of Fame in 1984, and named into the UW Athletics Hall of Fame in 1998.
 Without Kit, the landscape of UW athletics might look a lot different today.
 The fight for equality in college athletics was never easy, but Kit remained hopeful and committed.
-Today, her husband Buzz does the same for her.
-Due to Alzheimer’s disease, Kit has tragically lost many of the memories of her professional accomplishments.
-Her energetic step, now a shuffle, is just one sign of the changes in Kit.
+Due to Alzheimer’s disease, Kit tragically lost many of the memories of her professional accomplishments.

 Signs of memory loss first appeared when Kit was driving.
 She got lost and couldn’t remember her way home.
 Tragically, Buzz had seen signs like this before.
 His first wife, Nora, developed early-onset Alzheimer’s disease and died at age 58 of leukemia.
 Kit suffers from the most common type of Alzheimer’s disease, late-onset, an illness also suffered by Kit’s late mother and younger brother.